Ben Wyatt (Parks and Recreation): Development

 Adam Scott departed from his leading role on the Starz comedy television series Party Down to accept the role of Ben Wyatt on Parks and Recreation.
 Parks and Recreation was one of Scott's favorite shows even before he took the role.
 When he accepted a role on Parks and Recreation, it was unclear whether Party Down would be renewed for a third season, and Scott said, "I couldn't pass up the opportunity on Parks and Rec for a show that could possibly not exist anymore."
-Although Party Down co-creator Rob Thomas said he believed the show could continue without Scott, and that the actor would continue to make guest appearances on the show, Party Down was cancelled just three months after Scott departed.
-Series co-creator Michael Schur said when the Ben Wyatt character was conceived, Scott was considered the "dream scenario" casting choice.
+Although Party Down co-creator Rob Thomas said that he believed that the show could continue without Scott, and that the actor would continue to make guest appearances on the show, Party Down was cancelled just three months after Scott departed.
+Series co-creator Michael Schur said that, when the Ben Wyatt character was conceived, Scott was considered the "dream scenario" casting choice.
 As part of Scott's contract with the series, he also signed a first-look deal to develop television projects for NBC.

-Scott first appeared in Parks and Recreation starting in the penultimate second-season episode, "The Master Plan", the same episode Rob Lowe joined the regular cast as Chris Traeger.
+Scott first appeared in Parks and Recreation starting in the penultimate second-season episode, "The Master Plan", the same episode in which Rob Lowe joined the regular cast as Chris Traeger.
 The idea of a character trying to rebuild a government career following a humiliating public failure was one of the original ideas for the protagonist of Parks and Recreation.
 The idea was originally abandoned in favor of Leslie Knope's character, but those early ideas were ultimately incorporated into Ben Wyatt.
 Ben's role as a state auditor, and Pawnee's subsequent budget problems, were conceived from global economic crisis and news reports about government services getting shut down around the country.
 Scott described his character as "someone who jumped in on a moving train" in trying to integrate with the other characters.
 Ben was expected to become a love interest for Leslie Knope from his earliest conception.
 In addition to the growing relationship between Leslie and Ben, one of the biggest story arcs for season three was Ben's growing love of the city of Pawnee, which coincided with his romantic feelings for Leslie.
-Schur described Ben's character as one who never had a firm sense of home due to the excessive amount of traveling with his job, but who gradually grew to appreciate Pawnee due to the optimism and enthusiasm Leslie has for her job.
+Schur described Ben's character as one who never had a firm sense of home, due to the excessive amount of traveling with his job, but who gradually grew to appreciate Pawnee due to the optimism and enthusiasm that Leslie has for her job.

+In 2020, Schur noted that Wyatt's background story of bankrupting his hometown as its mayor with the construction of an ice rink had taken inspiration from the construction of the Curtis D. Menard Memorial Sports Center in Wasilla, Alaska, of which Sarah Palin (the 2008 vice presidential nominee of the Republican Party) had been the key proponent when she was that city's mayor.